openhab/openhab-docs/installation/pine.md

 The [PINE A64](https://www.pine64.org/?page_id=1194) is a young but promising single-board computers (SBC) on the market.
 The project started off as a [Kickstarter campaign](https://www.kickstarter.com/projects/pine64/pine-a64-first-15-64-bit-single-board-super-comput) back in December 2015.
-Single Board Computer powered by Quad-Core ARM Cortex A53 64-Bit Processor.
+The Pine A64 is powered by Quad-Core ARM Cortex A53 64-Bit Processor.

 ![Pine A64](images/pine64.png)